Code-Institute-Submissions/milestone-17/README.md

 The Map is generated using the Google Maps API, it gives the user an impeccable experience in scrolling around the map as well as having plenty of landmark information amongst the array of spot markers.
 I have buttons that work as a navigation point to filter spots by location (North, East, South, West and Central) and type (Skatepark or Street Spot).

-There is a search bar at the bottom of the site that lets you search for the spot by name, and will filter to just your chosen spot on a click of a sumit button or 'Enter' keypress.
+There is a search bar at the bottom of the site that lets you search for the spot by name, and will filter to just your chosen spot on a click of a submit button or 'Enter' keypress.

 ### Features Left to Implement